-I always enjoyed the music and the dancing, as well as the ever-present ‘dream’ that I might find prince charming on a night out.
-Prince charming who would be enamoured with his drunk princess gyrating on the stripper pole on the stage.
-(Spoiler alert: meeting the man of my dreams/prince charming in a club never happened for me - though I did meet alcoholics.)
+I always enjoyed the music and dancing, and the ever-present ‘dream’ that I might find prince charming on a night out.
+Prince charming who would be enamored with his drunk princess gyrating on the stripper pole on the stage.

 We are bubbling and fizzing.
-We gossip amongst each other as my friend's ID is checked by the bouncer on the left while another bouncer, a shorter, stockier man with tanned skin and dark brown hair stands to the right.
-I'm waiting, at the back of the line.
+My friend's ID is checked by the bouncer on the left while another bouncer, a shorter, stockier man with tanned skin and dark brown hair stands to the right.
+I'm waiting for my turn, at the back of the line.

-I don’t remember whether I looked at the bouncer to the right directly – but I still remember his face vividly.
+I don’t remember whether I looked at the bouncer to the right directly – but I still remember his face.
 My heart pounds in my chest.
 What just happened to me?
 Did the bouncer just put his hand up my skirt?

 Yes, I did absolutely NOTHING.

-I didn’t tell my friends, I didn’t talk to club management, and sickeningly, I actually did my best to have a fun night while avoiding the offending bouncer at all costs - although - I had just been sexually assaulted.
+I didn’t tell my friends, I didn’t talk to club management, and I actually did my best to have a fun night while avoiding the offending bouncer at all costs.
+Although - I had just been sexually assaulted.

 Here’s what was running through my head: